DataBiosphere/terra-azure-relay-listeners/README.md

 `targetProperties.targetHost:` The local or private endpoint where the listener must forward all requests.

+`requestInspectors:` A list of request inspectors to be enabled.

 ## Running Jupyter Notebooks

 To enable access to a Jupyter Notebooks server instance via Azure Relay using the listener,